df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 1) The root cause (`C`): https://bugs.webkit.org/show_bug.cgi?id=297779
 Viewport and layout coordinates become desynchronized during initialization, keyboard interaction, or orientation changes.
 Consequently, the system renders an opaque protective mask over the bottom area of the webpage.
-This layer (the color depends on the system theme) visually blocks the content.
+Consequently, fixed interface elements shift upward, creating a gap between the content and the screen edge.
-Chrome on iOS inherits this bug, and the current application version fails to mitigate it via native workarounds.
+This gap exposes the `WKWebView` backing store (the color depends on the system theme).
 2) Key definitions used in my analysis:
 Liquid Glass: `LG`
-3) The problem results from the interaction of 3 distinct factors (`C`, `S1`, and `S2`).
+3) The problem results from `C`, `S1`, `S2`, or a combination thereof.
 4) `S1`: activation of the system setting «Reduce Transparency» 4.1) Example https://discussions.apple.com/thread/256149325?answerId=256149325021